 Whether you are cynical or sentimental about Valentine’s Day, a day that inspires reflection about relationships seems worthwhile to me.
 Subsequently, here I share four simple love lessons to embrace on Valentine’s Day and every day.

-1. Loving yourself is a very good place to start on Valentine’s Day and every day.
+This is a very good place to start on Valentine’s Day and every day.
 And I don’t mean loving yourself in a narcissistic way -- I mean loving yourself by honoring and respecting yourself simply because you are a unique, lovely, and purposeful human being.
 Affirming that you love yourself -- aloud or not -- is a healthy, good, and powerful thing.

 Yes, it’s just as easy not to.
 It’s easy to put the kids first and shelve romance until, say, the kids go to college.
 But don’t wait -- a couple that is strong and stable will parent better.
 Do whatever you need to do to get out on your own as a couple from time to time and your whole family will thrive.

 These are simple tips, but they are the backbone of life.
 Enjoy celebrating love on Valentine’s Day and beyond!